retainers

 Once your braces come off, Dr. Davis and Dr. Goldberg will help you choose the best retainer for your smile.
 This will be based on your specific needs, your preferences, and the expected level of compliance.
 Here’s a look at the different types of retainers used.

-Fixed retainers will usually consist of a thin wire that’s bonded behind the bottom or top teeth.
-In some cases, it will be both.
+Fixed retainers usually consist of a thin wire bonded behind the bottom or top teeth—in some cases, both.
 These can be a helpful option for many patients, but especially those who have (or have had) a large space between the two upper front teeth.
 Once treatment is complete and the space is completely closed, a fixed retainer can be used to keep it that way.

 If you have a fixed retainer, you’ll need to brush and floss carefully to ensure it stays clean.
 Since the wire stretches across several teeth, dental hygiene is similar to what a patient in braces experiences.
 The bonded wire holds your teeth in the ideal alignment over a long time, so fixed retainers often have excellent and long-lasting outcomes.
 One of the biggest benefits is that you’ll never forget to wear them!

-There are a couple of different options available when it comes to removable retainers, and both models are custom-designed to fit your new smile for the best results.
+Removable retainers come in several different options, and both models are custom-designed to fit your new smile for the best results.
 When you complete your treatment, we’ll take an impression of your straightened teeth and use this to create your retainer.

 Essix retainers look very similar to the clear aligners used with Invisalign and other aligner systems.
 They’re made entirely of transparent plastic and molded to the unique shape of the patient’s mouth.
 Essix retainers may cover the entire arch of the teeth or only go from one canine to the other.
 This type of retainer is very discreet and should last for as long as you need it, provided you take good care of it.